-A wealth of research, including a study published in the Journal of Clinical Oncology in July 2012, has shown that being overweight or obese can increase a woman's risk of hormone-receptive breast cancer.
+A wealth of research, including a July 2021 study in the Journal of Clinical Oncology, has shown that having overweight or obesity can increase a woman's risk of hormone-receptive breast cancer.
 According to BreastCancer.org, the association isn't fully understood, but it's likely due to increases in hormones, including estrogen, that occur with excess weight.

 "Estrogenically active fat is linked with breast cancer.
 If the fat a woman lost was fat that produced estrogen, then hormonal levels will decrease when that fat is lost.
 This is why weight loss is recommended to reduce the risk of breast cancer," explains Denise Pickett-Bernard PhD, RDN, LDN, a certified practitioner with the Institute for Functional Medicine.

 Losing weight can help normalize hormone levels pretty quickly.
 In the 2012 Journal of Clinical Oncology study, the women lost 10 percent of their body weight, on average, during the 12-month trial, and markers of several estrogen-like hormones, as well as testosterone, decreased by between 10 and 26 percent.

 Interestingly enough, whether the women lost the weight via diet only or by a combination of diet and exercise affected the results.
 Women who both dieted and engaged in regular exercise had much greater decreases in the potentially risky hormones.